aig-upf/pi-IW/readme.md

 ## Installation
 * Install the requirements (numpy, tensorflow and gym packages)
 * Make sure that [gridenvs](https://github.com/aig-upf/gridenvs) is added to the python path.

+##### Update (31/07/2020)
+We corrected a bug that altered the input of the neural network for atari games.
+This affects the results of Table 2 of the paper.